• Home

 If you prefer to use fresh vegetables instead of the frozen vegetables, you can use 1 cup chopped onion, ½ cup chopped bell pepper, and ½ cup chopped celery.

-While the pastalaya is cooking, why not roast some brussels sprouts as a side?
-My Roasted Brussels Sprouts with Bacon pairs well with this dish!
+While the pastalaya is cooking, why not make some Cajun Deviled Eggs?
+They pair well with this dish!

 Cooked pastalaya in round white bowl.